A Comparison of Categories of Nori Motivic Sheaves: Recollections on perverse Nori motives

 Recall that $\Locgeo^{\rm{N}}(X)$ is defined as the full abelian subcategory of $\Loc(X)$ generated by the image of the forgetful functor $\iota_X \colon \NMLoc(X) \to \Loc(X)$ under subquotients.
 By the general theory of Tannakian categories, $\Locgeo^{\rm{N}}$ is stable under tensor products and duals inside $\Loc(X)$ (see the proof of~\cite[Lem.~2.13]{Jacobsen}), hence a Tannakian subcategory.
 By construction, the homomorphism of Tannaka duals

 induced by the forgetful functor $\iota_X \colon \NMLoc(X) \to \Locgeo^{\rm{N}}(X)$ is a closed immersion (see~\cite[Prop.~2.21(b)]{deligne-milne}).
 This suggests that part of the complexity of the Tannakian category $\NMLoc(X)$ comes from the complexity of $X$ as an algebraic variety; both the topological complexity of $X^{\sigma}$ and the algebraic complexity of $k$ contribute to the latter.
-This can be seen clearly in the following generalization of Example~\ref{ex:ArtinMot_k}: \begin{ex} Let $k'/k$ be a finite Galois extension; set $X' := X \times_k k'$, and write $e_X \colon X' \to X$ for the corresponding finite étale morphism.
+This can be seen clearly in the following generalization of Example~\ref{ex:ArtinMot_k}:

+\begin{ex} Let $k'/k$ be a finite Galois extension; set $X' := X \times_k k'$, and write $e_X \colon X' \to X$ for the corresponding finite étale morphism.
 Since $X$ is assumed to be geometrically connected, $e_X$ is a Galois covering and the canonical homomorphism $\Gal(k'/k) \to \Gal(X'/X)$ is bijective.
 Consider the motivic local system

 which we may call an \textit{Artin motivic local system}.
-We claim that the Tannakian subcategory $\langle {^p \Q}_{X'/X} \rangle^{\otimes} \subset \NMLoc(X)$ is canonically equivalent to $\Rep_{\Q}(\Gal(X'/X))$, with the generator ${^p \Q}_{X'/X}$ corresponding to the regular representation.
+We claim that the Tannakian subcategory $\langle {^\rom{p} \Q}_{X'/X} \rangle^{\otimes} \subset \NMLoc(X)$ is canonically equivalent to $\Rep_{\Q}(\Gal(X'/X))$, with the generator ${^\rom{p} \Q}_{X'/X}$ corresponding to the regular representation.
 For any closed point $x \in X(\bar{k})$, this determines a surjection between Tannaka dual groups

 To prove the claim, consider the canonical $\Q$-algebra homomorphism

 obtained as in Example~\ref{ex:ArtinMot_k}.
 The key point is to show that this is bijective; the claim then follows by repeating the argument of Example~\ref{ex:ArtinMot_k} in the relative setting.
 Note that the above $\Q$-algebra homomorphism fits into the commutative diagram